ulixee/hero/docs/main/BasicClient/Hero.md

   - showChrome `boolean`.
 A boolean whether to show the Chrome browser window.
 Can also be set with an env variable: `ULX_SHOW_CHROME=true`.
 Default `false`.
   - showChromeInteractions `boolean`.
 A boolean whether to inject user interactions to mimic headless mouse/keyboard activity.
 Default `false`.
   - showChromeAlive `boolean`.
 A boolean whether to show the ChromeAlive! toolbar (if installed in devDependencies, or using Ulixee.app).
 Default `false`.
+  - userProfile `IUserProfile`.
+A json object matching the format created by [hero.exportUserProfile()](#export-profile).
+This property allows restoring user storage and cookies from a previous session.
   - upstreamProxyUrl `string`.
 A socks5 or http proxy url (and optional auth) to use for all HTTP requests in this session.
 The optional "auth" should be included in the UserInfo section of the url, eg: `http://username:password@proxy.com:80`.
   - upstreamProxyIpMask `object`.
 Optional settings to mask the Public IP Address of a host machine when using a proxy.
 This is used by the default BrowserEmulator to mask WebRTC IPs.
     - ipLookupService `string`.
 The URL of an http based IpLookupService.
 A list of common options can be found in the [Unblocked Plugin](https://github.com/ulixee/unblocked/blob/46e1894b5089660d62ac71c18d601e7c47795447/plugins/default-browser-emulator/lib/helpers/lookupPublicIp.ts#L81).
 Defaults to `ipify.org`.